 When a certain group of species lives in a certain ecosystem, they have effects on one another.
-This phenomenon of affecting nearby living and nonliving beings is called Population Interaction.
+This phenomenon affecting nearby living and nonliving beings are called Population Interaction.
 This is also termed as Biological or Species Interactions in Ecology.

 Population Interaction in the Ecosystem

 The environment consists of both abiotic (physical) and biotic (biological) factors.
 Nutrients in the Soil, Carbon Dioxide, Water, Temperature, Atmospheric Pressure, the Wind and Osmotic Balances are some of the physical aspects required for a living being.

 Along with these abiotic factors of the ecosystem, the populations can be very much affected by their interactions.

 Here are the main modes of interaction between population

 As the name suggests, it is a relationship when two or more species attempt to consume the same limited resources at the same time, which may be food, water, light, or any prey.
 All these things are crucial for any organism’s growth and survival.

 This is a relationship where one species depends entirely on other for its food and survival.
 The species which feeds on another one is called predator whereas the one that is fed upon is called as the prey.
 This entire relationship is called Predation.
 Predator is usually stronger than that of the prey, and hence it consumes preys during its entire life cycle.
 In some food chains and webs, a predator can also fall as a prey as all living organisms develop a kind of defense mechanisms after a certain period of time.

 Another important aspect of this concept is that the words ‘predator’ and ‘prey’ is not always limited to animals as it applies to the relationship of animal and plants as well.
 For example – Rabbit eating a carrot, Bear preying on Berry & Grasshopper and leaf.